-Asus Chromebook Flip 4GB ($239 on Amazon-price subject to change) This computer is possibly the best Chromebook for under $1,000 and our top pick for most York students because of its quality, ease of use, durability, battery life, and price.
+Acer Chromebook Spin 11 ($365 on Amazon--price subject to change) This computer is our top pick for most York students because of its quality, ease of use, durability, battery life, and price.
 The touchscreen can be easily converted into tablet mode.
 The frame is sturdy with quality hardware.
-We recommend the model with 4GB of memory as 2GB may not be sufficient for student’s use.
 This device is not recommended for digital art students or students who want to pursue deep-level computer programming; however, computers are available on campus for those classes.

 Macbook Air (starting at $850) This is a very high quality computer at a very high price.
 Many students and teachers find that the quality is worth the cost.
 This is a popular machine on campus, but no family should feel pressure to purchase one.
 No classes require students to own a Mac.

-Surface 3 with Surface 3 type keyboard cover accessory ($639 on Amazon) There are many options for Windows users, but we have found Windows machines require more maintenance than Chromebooks or Macs, and York is unable to provide tech support for these machines.
-Windows machines made by Microsoft (such as the Surface 3) are generally easier to maintain and do not come overloaded with unnecessary 3rd party software.
+Windows There are many options on the market for Windows users, but we have found that Windows machines require more maintenance than Chromebooks or Macs, and York is unable to provide tech support for these machines.
+Windows machines made by Microsoft (such as the Surface) are generally easier to maintain and do not come overloaded with unnecessary 3rd party software.
 One can easily find an affordable Windows computer, but we advise against it.
 Chromebooks are the best inexpensive computers for York students.

 TABLETS AND PHONES